1973 Thai popular uprising: Aftermath

 The uprising unleashed a range of political forces not seen in Thailand before, and the country gradually became more polarized.
 In the immediate aftermath of the uprising, there was a popular perception of promise and euphoria.
 However, things took a turn for the worse, as democracy took the blame for the consequences of the past dictatorships.
 There were a myriad of reasons for the widespread support for the students.
 For a majority of the people, the military government was a main reason to support the students because it failed to curb inflation and prevent rice shortages.
 Benedict Anderson, a Southeast Asia scholar, has argued that despite the power and credibility they lent to the movement, the Thai middle class were far less concerned about the students' goals than they were dissatisfied with social and economic changes affecting their lives.

-In its idealism, the NSCT decided to use the donations they had gathered during October 1973 to educate villagers about democracy and its processes.
+The NSCT decided to use the donations they had gathered during October 1973 to educate villagers about democracy and its processes.
 The Democracy Propagation Program began in earnest over the few months after the new regime was installed and "democracy emissaries" were sent to all 580 districts in Thailand.
 This lasted till 1974, when the realities of the difference in culture, resistance, and inertia forced the program to a halt.
 Student dissidence continued to emerge with grievances ranging from educational reform to Thailand's trade imbalance with Japan to the CIA's influence over the Thai military establishment.
 Strikes and sit-ins began in November 1973 and disrupted both businesses and private lives.
 The atmosphere of chaos continued as reports streamed from the northeast about the country's communist insurgency.

 The lack of strong leadership in the interim government meant there was little break from the past.
 Even under the new constitution and after the general elections, the deputies approached their legislative duties with caution, voting conservatively and rejecting any legislation that might threaten the entrenched and wealthy upper class.
 Furthermore, the new civilian leadership feared offending the military and would not curb the privileges of powerful officers.
 In the years after the uprising, riots and strikes took place with higher frequency and insurgency in the hills seemed commonplace while taxes rose.
 Electric power was intermittent and Bangkok at night was sometimes darkened.
 This was made worse as the international situation in Indochina deteriorated.
 Vietnam, Laos, and Cambodia all fell to communist forces in 1975, and the threat of communist groups in neighboring countries led to panic among the Thai people.
 The presence of communist regimes on Thai borders, the abolition of the 600 year-old Lao monarchy, and the arrival of a flood of refugees from Laos and Cambodia swung public opinion in Thailand to the right, resulting in conservatives gaining far more support in the 1976 elections than they had the previous year.
 This right-wing shift would culminate in the 6 October 1976 massacre of student protesters at Thammasat University, which marked the end of the "democratic period".